PostgreSQL¶

 generate_sources

-–Generate sources table.
+–Generate sources and source_columns tables.

 -